MuratAkkus0/IT_Helpdesk_System/PRD.md

 Prompt:

-Sen bir full-stack yazılım geliştiricisisin.
-Aşağıda detayları verilen bir IT destek sistemi projesini gerçekleştireceksin.
-Bu sistem destek taleplerini SLA (Service Level Agreement) ve AI içerik analizine göre önceliklendirip, uygun seviyedeki destek ekibine (L1 veya L2) yönlendirecek.
-Proje React frontend, MongoDB backend ve Local Ollama AI ile geliştirilecek.
+You are a full-stack software developer.
+You will implement an IT support system project with the details given below.
+This system will prioritize support requests according to SLA (Service Level Agreement) and AI content analysis and direct them to the appropriate level support team (L1 or L2).
+The project will be developed with React frontend, MongoDB backend and Local Ollama AI.

-🧱 Proje Adı:
+🧱 Project Name:
 AI-Powered IT Support Ticket Prioritization System

-🔧 Kullanılacak Teknolojiler:
+🔧 Technologies to be Used:
 Frontend: React + TailwindCSS

 Backend: Node.js + Express

-Veritabanı: MongoDB (mongoose ile)
+Database: MongoDB (with mongoose)

 AI: Local Ollama (localhost:11434)

-Model: LLaMA3 (veya başka bir metin analiz modeli)
+Model: LLaMA3 (or another text analysis model)

-Tool: Cursor AI üzerinde geliştirilecek
+Tool: Will be developed on Cursor AI

-✅ Uygulama Özeti:
+✅ Application Summary:
-Kullanıcı e-posta, telefon veya form ile destek talebi (ticket) oluşturur.
+User creates a support request (ticket) via email, phone or form.

-Kullanıcının SLA seviyesine göre manuel öncelik puanı atanır (0–4).
+Manual priority score is assigned according to the user's SLA level (0–4).

-Ticket içeriği Local Ollama’ya gönderilerek AI içerik analizi ile karmaşıklık seviyesi puanı alınır (1–5).
+Ticket content is sent to Local Ollama and complexity level score is obtained with AI content analysis (1–5).

-İki puana göre ticket:
+According to the two scores, the ticket is assigned to:

-L1 (basit işler, düşük maliyetli personel)
+L1 (simple tasks, low-cost personnel)

-L2 (karmaşık işler, uzman personel) ekiplerine atanır.
+L2 (complex tasks, expert personnel) teams.

-Ticket’ın çözüm yöntemi (telefon, e-posta, portal) belirlenir.
+The ticket's resolution method (phone, email, portal) is determined.

-Ticket'ın çözüm durumu güncellenebilir (open → in_progress → resolved).
+The ticket's resolution status can be updated (open → in_progress → resolved).

-📦 MongoDB Ticket Modeli (ticket.js)
+📦 MongoDB Ticket Model (ticket.js)
 js
 Copy
 Edit